Hodgdon discusses appointments and invalid pensions with Knox

 This transcription was generated by machine using Anthropic's Claude Code (a mix of sonnet and opus models).
 It may contain errors or inaccuracies.
 Please verify against the document image.
 Learn more about our generative AI methodology.

-This Morning I was honored with the your Letter of the 9th of instant — you was perfectly right in regarding mine of the 8th as a private letter, I meant it to be Such and I feel grateful for the reply —
+This Morning I was honored with your Letter of the 9 instant— You was perfectly right in regarding mine of the 4th as a private letter.
+I meant it as such, and feel grateful for the reply—

-You inform me The Collectors were forbidden on as hay madness to the Invalids, to prevent the Public Money being locked up — will you permit me to en-form you that Colony Talc-in that [undecipherable] not to intimate that was the case that gave rise to the Appointments or they frauds — but that to in a argument — [undecipherable] pursuant to the Act of Congress the center of the Treasury remitted actual Specie to the amount of Eighty three thousand three hundred dollars to discharge the Arrears — altho' he had an abundant supply on hand — the only reason assigned was that no breach might be made on the Cash on hand, or to foul in his Monthly return — I mention this fact, as [undecipherable] that might seem a bar to the alteration
+You inform me— the collectors were pitched on as Pay masters to the Invalids, to prevent the Public Money being locked up— will you permit me to inform you, that Delany told me that [undecipherable] he suphosed that was the idea that gave rise to the appointments as they Stand— but that to his astonishment, previous to the day of Payment the Secretary of the Treasury remitted actual Specie to the amount of [underline: Eight thousand three hundred dollars] to discharge the abstracts, altho' he had an abundant Supply on hand— the only reason assigned was that no breach might be made in the Cash on hand, as it stood in his monthly return— I mention this fact, as it may [undecipherable] what might seem, a bar to his application—

 Type